 Students will be able to log on and off a computer, use a mouse and create and use passwords.
 Student will know how to use the file hierarchy, libraries and to locate files on a computer.
 They will know how to use the Drive lettering system and can delete and restore files.
 Students will be able to use the internet for searches and navigate web pages.
+Prerequisite(s): NA

 Students will learn to type a minimum of 35 words per minute.
 They will learn keystroke fundamentals, keyboard by touch, and proper 10-key form.
+Prerequisite(s): NA